Virtual classes for the working mathematician: Properties of virtual classes and computational methods

 for some splitting of $[Y]^{\vv}=\sum[Y_i]^{\vv}$ and some $c_i\in\mathbb Q$.

-We say that $f$ satisfies the \emph{strong virtual push-forward} property if moreover all $c_i$'s are equal. \end{defin} \begin{teo}[\cite{vir-push}] Let $f\colon X\to Y$ be a proper morphism of DM type between algebraic stacks.
-Assume that $Y$ is connected, and there is a commutative diagram of perfect obstruction theories
+We say that $f$ satisfies the \emph{strong virtual push-forward} property if moreover all $c_i$'s are equal. \end{Definition} \begin{Theorem}[\cite{vir-push}] Let $f\colon X\to Y$ be a proper morphism of DM type between algebraic stacks.
+Assume that~$Y$ is connected, and there is a commutative diagram of perfect obstruction theories

 such that the cone of $\phi$ is supported in degrees $[-1,0]$.
-Then $f$ satisfies the strong virtual push-forward property in homology. \end{teo} In practice, the cone of $\phi$ is supported in degrees $[-1,0]$ iff is injective, or dually iff the map is surjective.
+Then $f$ satisfies the strong virtual push-forward property in homology. \end{Theorem} In practice, the cone of $\phi$ is supported in degrees $[-1,0]$ iff is injective, or dually iff the map is surjective.

-The condition in Theorem \ref{vpf1} is not necessary. \begin{example} Let $X$ be the union of two smooth divisors $D_1$, $D_2$ on a smooth space $V$.
-Then the obvious virtual class is and we see that the embedding $i_1:D_1\to X$ satisfies the virtual push-forward property but we do not necessarily have a surjective morphism between obstruction theories.
-We do have a morphism between obstruction theories $O_{D_1}(D_1)\to O_{D_1}(D_1+D_2)$ given by multiplication with $D_2$.
-This is an isomorphism if $D_1$ does not intersect $D_2$, but it is not surjective if the intersection is non-empty. \end{example}
+The condition in Theorem~\ref{vpf1} is not necessary. \begin{Example} Let $X$ be the union of two smooth divisors $D_1$, $D_2$ on a smooth space $V$.
+Then the obvious virtual class is and we see that the embedding $i_1\colon D_1\to X$ satisfies the virtual push-forward property but we do not necessarily have a surjective morphism between obstruction theories.
+We do have a morphism between obstruction theories $O_{D_1}(D_1)\to O_{D_1}(D_1+D_2)$ given by multiplication with~$D_2$.
+This is an isomorphism if $D_1$ does not intersect~$D_2$, but it is not surjective if the intersection is non-empty. \end{Example}